TECHNIQUE · THE STALL

 Does spritzing help or hurt?

-Spritzing the surface with water, apple juice, or vinegar between checks adds moisture back to the bark and can help it develop color and texture, but it does not shorten the stall and can extend it slightly by adding more surface moisture to evaporate.
-Spritz for bark, not to fight the plateau.
+Spritzing helps the bark, not the stall.
+Water, apple juice, or vinegar on the surface between checks adds moisture back and can help the bark develop color and texture.
+But it does not shorten the plateau, and it can extend it slightly by giving the surface more moisture to evaporate.
+Spritz for bark, not to fight the stall.

 What not to do

-• Do not panic and pull it early.
+- Do not panic and pull it early.
 A stalled brisket at 165°F is not done.
-It needs to keep cooking well past the stall, generally to around 203°F, before the connective tissue actually breaks down.
+It needs to keep cooking well past the stall, generally to around 203°F, before the connective tissue breaks down.

 The stall across different cuts